zhangsongwei97/zhangsongwei97.github.io/_pages/about.md

 - *2017.01 - 2020.12*, National Natural Science Foundation of China (61672131): Research on Robustness and Modeling for Large-Scale Heterogeneous Sensor Networks in Interent of Things, Participant.

 # 💬 Patents
+- A robust networking method for scale-free Internet of Things based on quantum multiverse co-evolution, **Authorized**
+- A robust topology generation method for the Internet of Things based on neuroevolution, **Authorized**
 - A Multi-objective Topology Optimization method with Quantum Behavior for Heterogeneous IoT, **Pending**
-- A topology optimization method for Internet of Things with layered-cooperation mechanism, **Pending**
-- A robust networking method for scale-free Internet of Things based on quantum multiverse co-evolution, **Pending**
 - Robustness optimization model for Internet of Things based on broad learning, **Pending**
-- A robust topology generation method for the Internet of Things based on neuroevolution, **Pending**

 # 🎖 Honors and Awards
 - *2023*, Outstanding Contribution Award received from 2023 IEEE ComSoc School Series Tianjin Event.